• Skip to main content

 7.11.24

-Opal was been cleared for release by our staff veterinarians and Florida Fish and Wildlife Conservation Commission and released into the wild.
+Opal was cleared for release by our staff veterinarians and Florida Fish and Wildlife Conservation Commission and released into the wild.

 All marine turtle footage taken in Florida was obtained with the approval of the U.S. Fish and Wildlife Service and the Florida Fish and Wildlife Conservation Commission (FWC) under conditions not harmful to marine turtles.
 Footage was acquired while conducting authorized conservation activities pursuant to FWC MTP-23/24-172.